AudioBible/KJV/README.md

 [![flat-earth-truth](images/flat-earth-truth.jpg)](https://www.youtube.com/watch?v=pNe1wWeaHOU&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=1)

 These people are christians, physicists, doctors and lawyers, if you need them to have a PHD to convince you to hear them out!
-It's not someone working at McDonald's or at the city recycling plant telling you these things!
+It's not someone working at McDonald's or at the city recycling plant talking about this!
 Not that you shouldn't hear them out too!

 [Proof That Our World is Not a Moving Globe : Edward Hendrie](https://www.youtube.com/watch?v=pNe1wWeaHOU&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=1) [Playlist]